 There is a secret battle that wages in every human heart.

 Secret because we don’t want to talk about it.
 And secret because the silence makes us feel so alone in the fight.
 But we are not alone!
-The war for a healthy self-image may hit us socially, emotionally, physically, financially, spiritually, (you name it), but it here is going to be some area of our lives that each of us will feel that we are not enough–or that we are too much.
+The war for a healthy self-image may hit us socially, emotionally, physically, financially, spiritually, (you name it).
+There will be some area of our lives that each of us will feel that we are not enough–or that we are too much.
 Our confidence will be attacked in one way or another.
-Like arrows shot from an enemy, the attack may come as harsh words from a close friend, or a rude stranger at the register.
-It could be a simple failure and our own self-talk that knocks our confidence to the pit.
+Like arrows shot from an enemy, the attack may be harsh words from a close friend, or the rude attitude of stranger.
+It could be a simple failure and our own thoughts that knocks our confidence to the pit.

 Self-talk is the key to winning the battle